-NERA made some adjustments to the decrement formulas in order to ensure a smooth and more uniform price reduction during the auction.
+NERA made changes to some of the decrement parameters to help ensure that the Auction moved at a reasonable pace b.

-b.
 During the Auction, did the Auction Manager impose any changes on the RSCP Auction parameters?

 Were the calculations (e.g., for bid decrements or bidder eligibility) produced by the RSCP Auction software double-checked or reproduced off-line by the Auction Manager?